 Newcomers mean more fierce competition, but it also promises better options for a reasonable price for clients.
 The talent pool has expanded widely and is estimated to be even bigger by 2024 with more than 28 million software developers worldwide.
 For SMEs and Startups during and after the pandemic, this can be a good survival strategy.

 The tech industry always evolves.
 New programming languages arrive every few years and demand constant learning from developers.
 Yet, it requires in-depth knowledge and experts who cater to certain areas.
 However, this level of maturity only comes with a serious investment of time and resources.
-Therefore, instead of trying to become a full-service software development company, developers choose to focus on fewer areas and devote themselves to do very well.
+Therefore, instead of trying to become a full-service software development company, developers choose to focus on fewer areas and devote themselves to doing very well.

-This indicates that SMEs and Startups can find a team with a specific set of skills more easily, without the crazy budget proposal from big companies that do full-service.
+This indicates that SMEs and Startups can find a team with a specific set of skills more easily, without the crazy budget proposal from big companies that do full service.

 Software developers understand agility better than anyone else.
-Any web or mobile app requires stability, quick bug fix, better functionality in new updates.
+Any web or mobile app requires stability, quick bug fix, and better functionality in new updates.
 In order to do that, developers have to master working non-linear: they juggle between assessing reviews and working on new releases, almost simultaneously.